bigcode-project/bigcode-website/content/en/docs/about/organization.md

 Big Code is led by [ServiceNow Research](https://servicenow.com/research) and [HuggingFace](https://huggingface.co).
 Both organizations commit research and engineering time to ensure that the collaboration runs smoothly and makes progress towards the pre-set goals.
 ServiceNow Research also makes their compute cluster available for large-scale training.

 ## Members
-While Big Code aims to be as inclusive as possible, we acknowledge that small groups of focused contributors often make faster progress.
-For this reason, the organisation is comprised of **core members** and **contributors**.
-Core members are dedicating a significant portion of their working time to the Big Code project whereas contributors either advise on specific aspects of the project or take on smaller tasks.
-Although Big Code strives for open communication, we Core members can setup private channels to facilitate faster communication on the tasks they are working on.
+The Big Code organisation is comprised of **core members** and **contributors**.
+Core members dedicate a significant portion of their working time to the Big Code project whereas contributors advise on specific aspects of the project or take on smaller tasks.
+Contributors can be promoted to core members through a majority vote among the core contributors.

 ## Operations
 We run the Big Code project through the following tools and platforms:
 - We actively manage the project through a Github project board
-- We use slack for all internal communication
+- We use Slack for all internal communication
 - We train models with Megatron-LM
 - We host all code repositories on Github
 - We host all model weights and datasets on HuggingFace